derekgreene11/CS340/GROUP_POLICY.md

         2.3.2 Members shall work locally and push commits to the remote repository with commit messages as defined in 2.3.3.
         2.3.3 Commit messages shall be of the form: {TAG: description of commit}
-            COMPLETE: description of completed work
+            COMPLETE: description of completed work.

             INCOMPLETE: description of completeness and specifics as to issue resulting in INCOMPLETE. ie confusion, struggling with implementation,